What Are Vulval Ulcers?

 Recurring infections such as herpes or HIV require daily or regular medications to prevent the transmitting to others.

-Left untreated,vulvar ulcers can go on to become infected or create other serious complications, so at the first sign of discomfort, come and see Mr Broome who will be able to help you.
-His number for appointments is 01204 404444.
+Left untreated,vulvar ulcers can go on to become infected or create other serious complications, so at the first sign of discomfort, please come and see Dr Broome for help, please e-mail us on info@thepelvicclinic.co.uk or call us on 0161 726 5100.